 In our experience, the vast majority of employers will notify their insurance company about the claim and leave it to them.
 They are not allowed to ask you any questions as how your claim is getting on.

-It is worth remembering that you do have three years to make your claim.
+According to Lipcon & Lipcon, P.A.
+Miami-Based Injury Law Firm, it is worth remembering that you do have three years to make your claim.
 So whilst it is always better to make your claim as soon as possible (whilst CCTV is still available for example), there is nothing to stop you putting your claim in after you have left that employer as long as you do so within that time.
 Delay will reduce your chances of success in some cases, it must be said.

 Contact our personal injury claims solicitors in Northwich